Current Vacancies and Internship Opportunities with UNHCR Regional Representation in Canberra and UNHCR Worldwide

 In undertaking an internship with the Pacific Unit you are provided with the opportunity to undertake policy research and engage in technical support for capacity building objectives in Pacific Island states.
 You are also provided with the opportunity to gain legal and advocacy experience addressing the protection concerns of individuals, and participate in coordination activities with national stakeholders in the Pacific region.

 Applicants must be in their final year of an undergraduate degree at a minimum and should demonstrate a strong background in international relations, policy and legal research.
 Applicants should also have experience or demonstrated interest in refugee, human rights and humanitarian law.
 Applicants coming from Pacific Island countries and/or with demonstrated experience in the context and policy framework in the Pacific region will have a competitive preference in the selection process.

-All internships are full-time voluntary positions for a minimum period of three months, with the possibility of extension.
+All internships are full-time voluntary positions for a minimum period of three months, however candidates are encouraged to commit to a six month internship.
 The working hours are 8:45am – 5:00pm Monday to Friday.
 Applications are accepted throughout the year.
 Please send your current Curriculum Vitae and a covering letter outlining your qualifications, experience and motivation for applying for an internship with UNHCR.
 Please also indicate for which period you would like to be considered.

 All internships are entirely voluntary.
 There are no payments and all costs connected with an internship must be borne by the intern, including travel, living and accommodation costs.

 How to Apply